AUSTRALIAN MADE

 Eye infections in dogs can be messy, painful and uncomfortable.
 When cleaning their eyes, make sure that your hands and tools are clean and sterile and be careful when applying anything around the eye area.
 If required, gently place your finger under the lower eyelid and slightly pull to apply eye drops.

 Use a simple saline solution to rinse your dog's eye area.
 You can purchase this solution from a veterinarian or make one at home.
 Mix one tablespoon of salt with a cup of warm water.
-Dip a cotton ball into a solution and carefully wipe away discharge from their eye.
-Make sure to do this a couple of times a day or use artificial tears.
+Dip a cotton ball into the solution and carefully wipe away discharge from their eye, moving from the inner corner outward.
+Make sure to do this a couple of times a day or use artificial tears to keep the surface moist.

 3. Remove the hair

 If hair around the eyes gets in their way, carefully trim it to prevent contamination from building around the eyes.
-This will allow discharge to drain.
+This will allow discharge to drain properly and reduce the chance of bacteria getting trapped.

 You could apply a damp, warm cloth over your canine's eye and hold it for five minutes to soothe the infected area.
-If both eyes are infected, clean the cloth before you apply it to the other eye.
+This helps loosen crusties and improves blood flow to the area.
+If both eyes are infected, clean the cloth or use a fresh one before you apply it to the other eye to prevent cross-contamination.

 Dripping antibiotic drops to eyes of dog